2ndSightLab/ai-tracker/issues.md

 🟡 Delete should show resources in reverse order as last things deployed get deleted first due to dependencies

-🟡 request what env type up front - management, jobs, web, test, other and display corresponding list of resources to deploy

 🟡 Rename and account - name, email, alias - use this before closing an account

 🟡 add a help function for all configuration items - type h and it writes the info then prompts again